 Difference Between Monolithic Application and Microservices

-In Microservices, we have Multiple Smaller Web Services rather than one large monolithic Web service.
-These Web services are much smaller, and the individual services are responsible for one business capability.
+In Microservices we have Multiple Smaller Web Services rather than one large monolithic Web service.
+This Web services are much smaller, and the individual services are responsible for one business capability.
 These services can also be implemented in different programming languages and can be Hosted on Different Platforms or servers.